np-overflow/handbook/docs/proposals/get-started.md

 # Get started

-Proposals are recommended to follow the SBAR format (Situation, Background, Assessment, Recommendation).
+Proposals are recommended to follow the SIR format (Situation, Importance, Recommendation).

 Any proposal should have a status, driver, approver, and contributors.
 The driver is highly recommended to show a POC in the recommendation section.